liana-p/indie-game-store/README.md

 ### Deploy to Production

+#### Setup Repository

+1. If you haven't already, create your repo on github or gitlab (you can do this by forking this template repository if you want)
+2. Push your local changes to the remote repository
+3. Unfortunately Vercel doesn't allow private repositories on the free plan, so if you don't want to pay for Vercel you will need to make your repository public.
+Make sure to not include any sensitive information in your repository, such as the API keys, or builds of your game.
+You can add files and folders to `.gitignore` to prevent them from being committed.

 #### Setup Vercel Account

 1. Create account at [vercel.com](https://vercel.com)
+2. Create a project
-2. Connect your GitHub repository or some other Git provider to import your project
+3. Connect your GitHub repository or some other Git provider to import your project
+4. Add your domain to Vercel (buy one if you don't have one yet, you need it for Resend too)

 #### Configure Environment Variables

-In Vercel Dashboard → Settings → Environment Variables, add:
+In Vercel Dashboard → Settings → Environment Variables, add the following variables:

 ```
 STRIPE_PUBLISHABLE_KEY=pk_live_your_live_key